LeYoshi05/ReceiptPrinterQR/README.md

 ## Setup:
 - Own an Epson TM-T20III thermal receipt printer (or similar, not tested.)
 - Change the URL in index.js to your own url
+- install NodeJS
--
+- install Python 3
+- run npm install in the QRCodeWebsite folder
+- run pip install -r requirements.txt in the QRCodeWebsite folder

 ## Usage:
+- Open a terminal in the QRCodeWebsite folder
-- Start hotfolder.py
+- Start hotfolder.py or hotfolder_windows.py using python /scripts/hotfolder(_windows).py
 - run docker-compose up
-- Start index.js
+- Start index.js using node index.js

 ### Basic technical drawing